Where ThredUp Stands With Analysts - NewsBreak

 TORONTO, Oct.
 28, 2022 /CNW/ - Recipe Unlimited Corporation ("Recipe" or the "Company") RECP is pleased to announce the closing of the previously announced statutory plan of arrangement (the "Transaction") pursuant to which, among other things, Fairfax Financial Holdings Limited, through 1000297337 Ontario Inc. (the "Purchaser"), acquired all of the issued and outstanding multiple voting shares ("MVS") and subordinate voting shares ("SVS", and together with MVS, the "Shares") in the capital of the Company (other than those Shares owned by FFHL and its affiliates (collectively "Fairfax") and 9,398,729 MVS owned by Cara Holdings Limited ("CHL")) at a price of $20.73 in cash per Share.

-SunCoke Energy SXC is set to give its latest quarterly earnings report on Monday, 2022-10-31.
+Qumu QUMU is set to give its latest quarterly earnings report on Thursday, 2022-10-27.
 Here's what investors need to know before the announcement.
-Analysts estimate that SunCoke Energy will report an earnings per share (EPS) of $0.17.
-SunCoke Energy bulls will hope to hear the company to announce they've...
+Analysts estimate that Qumu will report an earnings per share (EPS) of $-0.17.
+Qumu bulls will hope to hear the company to announce they've not only beaten...

 Benzinga